dotnet/installer/README.md

 | **RHEL 6** | **N/A** | **N/A** | **N/A** | **N/A** | **N/A** | [![][rhel-6-badge-3.1.4XX]][rhel-6-version-3.1.4XX]<br>[tar.gz][rhel-6-targz-3.1.4XX] - [Checksum][rhel-6-targz-checksum-3.1.4XX] |

 Reference notes:
 > **1**: Our Debian packages are put together slightly differently than the other OS specific installers.
-Instead of combining everything, we have separate component packages that depend on each other
+Instead of combining everything, we have separate component packages that depend on each other.
-.
 If you're installing the SDK from the .deb file (via dpkg or similar), then you'll need to install the corresponding dependencies first:
 > * [Host, Host FX Resolver, and Shared Framework](https://github.com/dotnet/runtime/blob/main/docs/project/dogfooding.md#nightly-builds-table)
 > * [ASP.NET Core Shared Framework](https://github.com/aspnet/AspNetCore/blob/main/docs/DailyBuilds.md)